tomatau/tomatao-blog/posts/server-side-hmr.md

 # Server and CSS Hot Updates

-#### **Pre-requisites: This article assumes you know a fair bit about universal react applications already.
-You're familiar with Webpack and ES6.**
+#### **PRE-REQUISITES:** This article assumes you know a fair bit about universal react applications already.
+You're familiar with Webpack and ES6.

 Just a few years back, and the web developer's best friend was **live page refreshes**, a tool that would refresh the browser for you as you coded!
 Because pressing refresh just wasn't acceptable...
 But these days, we've hit a whole new level, hot updates.